assemblee-virtuelle/semapps/website/docs/middleware/crypto/key-service.md

 `string` - The generated public key.

-### `getRemotePublicKey`
+### `getRemotePublicKeys`

 Get the public keys of a remote actor by [key type](#supported-key-types).
 Keep it in local cache.
 Queries the remote actor's webId document and looks for keys in the `publicKey` and the `assertionMethod` fields.
+Does not filter outdated keys.

 ##### Parameters